2024-07-13

 Wrong board shown

-I chose the correct board and then selected the serial device (or port) to use.
-Both serial devices were displayed, and I was able to select the correct device /dev/ttyACM0 from the list, compile the do-nothing sketch and upload the generated binary successfully.
+To find the correct board among the very long list, I entered "xiao" in the BOARDS search box, and then clicked on XIAO_ESP32C3 and selected the correct port before clicking on the OK button.
+From then on, it was easy to compile the do-nothing sketch and upload the generated binary successfully.
 One can see a part of the Output window below the Tools which shows that 100% of the binary was uploaded and that the data was verified.
 The following bit was also shown in the output window but it has scrolled out of view by the end.

 esptool.py v4.5 Serial port /dev/ttyACM0 Connecting...
 Chip is ESP32-C3 (revision v0.4) Features: WiFi, BLE Crystal is 40MHz MAC: 34:85:18:03:f7:04 Uploading stub...
 Running stub...
 Stub running...
 Changing baud rate to 921600 Changed.
 Configuring flash size...